What's with the flamingo?

 Travelling flamingo toy in Jungfraujoch

 One day, she journeyed to North America to sail one of the seven seas.
 While swimming off the quiet Island of Cozumel, Mexico, she met a scuba-diving instructor with crazy blue eyes named Rodrigo, who gave her some snorkelling advice.
 He also tried to convince her that his future happiness was based on the hope that she would one day return to the island and allow him to drive her into the sunset on his scooter.
-Terrified that she had stepped into a bad bad romance novel, the girl fled the quiet seaside bar never to return again (on that contract), unaware of the fact that she was leaving her beloved SPF 50 (and the secret to her non-tan) behind.

 Lawn flamingo in London

-Upon her return to her ship's American home port, the girl set off to replace her much needed sunscreen and there, in the discount section of Target, she found the Lawn Flamingo she had always wanted.
+Upon her return to her ship's American home port, the girl set off to replace her much needed sunscreen.
+And there, in the discount section of Target, she found the lawn flamingo she had always wanted.
 She named him after the very forward Mexican guy, and the pair set off across the sea to the Bahamas and inland through the USA, in search of adventure and the two-storey Barbie house at the Toys R Us in Times Square (which they found).

 Lawn flamingo travel mascot in New York

 They then travelled throughout Europe, held up the Leaning Tower of Pisa, watched the sunset from the Eiffel Tower, crossed the London Bridge, visited the Vatican and befriended obscene gnomes in Germany.
-Their tamer adventures in South Africa consisted mostly of surviving a particularly wild house cat.

 After visiting six of the seven continents (bypassing Antarctica, it's cold, no one needs to go there), Sharon intends to take Rodrigo to Cozumel, to find that scuba-diving instructor who inspired the shopping trip that resulted in his purchase, allow him to drive them around the island on his scooter and see if he remembers her after all.